scottwoodall/scottwoodall.github.com/_posts/Create Google Documents From Email Attachments.md

-Date: 2012-03-15
+---
+layout: post
-Title: Create Google Documents From Email Attachments
+title: Create Google Documents From Email Attachments
+---

  A friend one day asked on Twitter: